Graduate Entry Medicine: Europe vs The Caribbean

 Currently, 2 of the best medical universities in Europe that offer graduate entry paths are:

-If the Medlink Students Scholarship has caught your eye, we are happy to announce that we are closely working with Richmond Gabriel University College of Medicine, an internationally recognised medical university in the Caribbean.
+If the Medlink Students Scholarship has caught your eye, we are happy to announce that we are offering exclusive scholarship opportunities to the University of Health Sciences in Antigua and Barbuda and Richmond Gabriel University College of Medicine, both of which are internationally recognised medical universities in the Caribbean.

-This university also holds our values and belief that every student should have access to high-quality medical education.
-Applying to RGUs with Medlink Students will also give you the opportunity to be considered for an exclusive scholarship that can significantly reduce the overall cost of studying medicine.
+These universities hold our values and belief that every student should have access to high-quality medical education.
+By applying with Medlink Students, you will get a free evaluation to see if you qualify for the scholarship that can significantly reduce the overall cost of studying medicine.

 Another option for graduate entry in the Caribbean is applying to the prestigious Ross University School Of Medicine, one of the "Big 4" of the best medical schools in the region.
 It provides an exceptional medical education that completely prepares students for a successful career as a doctor in many countries across the world.